It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 I've done this for four decades.

-The problem is there are all kinds of reporters who are much less experienced who are younger, and if they're gonna get roughed up in this way, and uh I flooded with emails from people in the press saying this is exactly the way the White House works.
+And if they're going to get roughed up in this way, and I flooded with emails from people in the press saying this is exactly the way the White House works.

-They're trying to control and they don't want to be challenged or crossed.
+They're trying to control, and they don't want to be challenged or crossed.

-Sit tight back with more just don't go away.
+Sit tight, back with more just.

 All right, folks, I have to apologize to you way in advance here.